Louth Derby: Derby history

-On 11 February 2022, goals from James Clarke and Chris Lyons saw Drogheda win the Jim Malone Cup with a 2-1 victory at Oriel Park, ending a 7 year streak of Dundalk dominance.
-On 18 March, they repeated the feat, when a Dean Williams penalty led them to a 1-0 home victory, their first for 8 years.
-Despite suffering a 4-1 humbling at Oriel Park on 29 April courtesy of goals from Darragh Leahy, Patrick Hoban and John Martin, Drogheda recorded another home win against high flying Dundalk on 8 July when Dean Williams scored the winner again, this time inside 1 minute.
+On 11 February 2022, goals from James Clarke and Chris Lyons saw Drogheda win the Jim Malone Cup with a 2-1 victory at Oriel Park, ending a seven year streak of Dundalk dominance.
+On 18 March, they repeated the feat in the first competitive derby of the season, when a Dean Williams penalty led them to a 1-0 win at United Park, their first home victory against Dundalk in 8 years.
+This result condemned Dundalk to their first loss of the season.
+Despite suffering a heavy 4-1 loss at Oriel Park in April, courtesy of a brace from Darragh Leahy, and goals from Patrick Hoban and John Martin, Drogheda recorded another win against high flying Dundalk on 8 July when Dean Williams was the hero again.
+He scored just 52 seconds into the game, making it one of the quickest goals in League of Ireland history.
+Dundalk’s win at Oriel in the last derby of 2022 thanks to a Runar Hauge penalty and a Dane Massey own goal meant both sides recorded two derby wins each over the course of the season.